How to Identify Your Target Market

 Start with the problem

 A good way to determine who is likely to become your customer is to clarify the problem that your product or service addresses.
-Understand this and you know who needs your product, that is, who is your customer.
 For example, you run a housecleaning service.
 The problem that you solve is doing cleaning for people who cannot or do not want to do these jobs themselves.
-Upper income families, families where both parents work, and older people who no longer have the ability to do their own housekeeping, are all people who may need your services.
+Upper income families, families where both parents work, and older people who no longer have the ability to do their own housekeeping, are all potential customers for your services.

 Define your customer’s characteristics